wejs/docs/docs/features/internationalization.md

 # i18n

->We.js have node i18n module and you can ise it as:
+>We.js have the i18n module ready for use and with suport to default locales in plugins

 ## How to configure